Keboo/NosePlug/docs/Getting-started.md

 }
 ```

-To specify a method that contains parameters, simply specify any value for each of the parameters.
+To create a plug for a method that contains parameters, simply specify any value for each of the parameters.
 The values for these parameters are ignored, and only used to determine with method overload to replace.
 The delegate passed to `Callback` can be used to validate the parameters that were passed to the method.

 If the method has a return value, a default value based on the return type will be automatically be returned.